-After subtracting marketing expenses, record the amount received in the reference year from cash sales of other livestock from this operation in column 5.
+After subtracting marketing expenses, record the amount received in the reference year from cash sales only of other livestock from this operation in column 5.

 Include the sales of all other livestock, animal specialties, and their products not reported in previous items.
-Other livestock include, but are not limited to: alpacas, llamas, bees and honey, bison, commercial aquaculture, deer in captivity, elk in captivity, goats (including goat milk and mohair) live mink, live rabbits, lab animals, mules, pleasure horses, ponies, worms, sheep (including wool) etc.
+Other livestock include, but are not limited to: alpacas, llamas, bees and honey, bison, commercial aquaculture, deer in captivity, elk in captivity, goats (including goat milk and mohair), live mink, live rabbits, lab animals, mules, pleasure horses, ponies, worms, sheep (including wool) etc.

 Exclude contract sales or removals and landlord's share of sales.
-Exclude breeding stock.
+Include breeding stock.

-Item 2k- Cash Sales of Other Animals (Breeding Stock)
+Item 2k(i) -Cash Sales of Other Animals (Breeding Stock)

-Report the total cash sales received in the reference year of other animals classified as breeding stock sold or moved from this operation in the reference year.
+Record the cash sales on other animals classified as breeding stock from Item 2k above.